 If you answered ‘yes’ to most or all of these questions (and their sub-questions), then you’re in pretty good shape – your people must get it when it comes to your strategy.
 More often, however, leaders are answering ‘no’ to most of these.
 It’s a true challenge that so many companies struggle with year after year.
 But if you look at these questions and answer honestly, you’re likely to get on the right track to executing your strategy through your people.

 Are you already humming along, with your people making your strategy happen right before your eyes?
-Let us know.
-We love hearing great strategy execution stories.
+Tell me about it in the comments!
+I love hearing great strategy execution stories.